mubahood/katogo-react/deployment-guide.md

 - The build is optimized for production with minification and compression
 - All console logs and debug statements are removed
 - Source maps are not included for security
-- The application uses the production API at `https://blit.blitxpress.com`
+- The application uses the production API at `https://blit.ugflix.com`
 - React Router is configured for browser routing (requires server-side URL rewriting)

 ---

-**🎉 Your BlitXpress React application is now ready for production deployment!**
+**🎉 Your UgFlix React application is now ready for production deployment!**